 The Shark Vertex Pro is reasonably easy to store.
 Like the Shark Rocket Pet Pro with MultiFlex IZ163H, its MultiFLEX wand folds in half to reduce its vertical footprint.
 Unfortunately, there isn't any onboard storage or a rack station to place any of the included tools and accessories.

 The Shark Vertex Pro has a decent dirt compartment.
-It's fairly spacious and has a max fill line to give you a clear indication of how much room is left.
+It's larger than the dustbin of alternatives like the Tineco PURE ONE X Tango and has a max fill line to give you a clear indication of how much room is left.

 The Shark Vertex Pro is a cordless vacuum, so its range is limited only by the remaining battery life and the room left in its dustbin.